How These Female Engineers Reinvented The Bra

 “There’s often a big disconnect between the technical design that happens in an organization, and the changes that happen between the time that the tech person said great [and actual production],” says McKeen, emphasizing that “what actually transpired at the factory and then the less expensive materials that are chosen as the substitutes” can result in a product that doesn’t live up to the initial design.

-Back in 2014, when McKeen’s team scanned hundreds of women’s bodies to create its fit algorithm, they also used the data they collected to create a patented, stitch-free fabric with four-way stretch that can accommodate close to 60 pounds without straps.
-The proprietary fabric (which stems from materials used in athletic shoes) eliminates the need for underwire; instead, it snugly hugs the torso to keep breasts upright.
-There are no itchy stitches, rather two laminated seams in the back (versus the more sensitive area under the arm).
+Back in 2014, when McKeen’s team began scanning hundreds of women’s bodies to create its fit algorithm, they also used the data they collected to create a stitch-free fabric with four-way stretch and a custom front closure that can withstand up to 50 pounds without straps.
+The fabric (which stems from materials used in athletic shoes) eliminates the need for underwire; instead, it snugly hugs the torso to keep breasts upright.
+There are no itchy stitches, rather two seams in the back (versus the more sensitive area under the arm).
 There is some light memory foam padding on the inside of the garment so that it features a smooth, non-bulky appearance suitable for wear beneath light t-shirts.
 Evelyn & Bobbie named their bra “The Everyday Bustier.”

 “The bra is structured, so you can place it on a table and it will sit up, but you can also squish it and roll it and it bounces right back to its form,” claims McKeen.

 A year after moving to Portland, McKeen finalized her business plan.
 “I knew because of my exposure to investing that I needed to really be prepared as a first-time consumer product CEO,” she remembers.
-By mid-2015, McKeen had secured her Series C with investors who saw potential in her holistic approach to redesigning the bra experience.
+By mid-2015, McKeen had secured her Series Seed with investors who saw potential in her holistic approach to redesigning the bra experience.

 The issue remained, however: How do you get women excited about an undergarment they’ve never tried on?